Mitte wants to sell you your own bottled water operation

 "We're not reinventing water," Sarin says, pointing out that bottled water from brands like Evian typically comes from rocky, mineral-rich regions, and gets bottled at the source.
 Sarin also points to a study by the World Health Organization suggesting health benefits to drinking water enriched with certain levels of certain minerals, particularly calcium and magnesium.

-The pitch is already resonating with some spenders -- and not just folks who've pre-ordered.
-Yesterday, Mittee announced an intiial round of seed funding led by Dannone Manifesto Ventures worth $10.6 million.
+The pitch is already resonating with some spenders -- and not just folks who've preordered.
+Yesterday, Mitte announced an initial round of seed funding led by Danone Manifesto Ventures worth $10.6 million.

 IFA 2018: The key announcements from summer's biggest tech show